How to add more information to a CD-R disc

 The Like a USB flash drive option allows you to add new files, save over existing ones, and delete them, similar to a USB flash drive.
 This option works for CD-R and CD-RW discs utilizing the Live File System format.

-When using a CD-R disc with the "Like a USB flash drive" option, files are not actually overwritten or deleted.
-If the file has already been burned to the CD-R disc, the previous version is still be on the disc but you can no longer see it; only the updated version of the file is visible.
-When you delete a file, that file is still on the disc, but it is hidden and you can no longer see it.
+When using a CD-R disc with the "Like a USB flash drive" option, files are not overwritten or deleted.
+If the file has already been burned to the CD-R disc, the previous version is still on the disc but hidden from view.
+When you delete a file, that file is still on the disc, but marked as deleted and hidden.

 With a CD/DVD player

 The With a CD/DVD player option leaves the CD-R disc open, allowing you to add more files at a later date.
-Putting more files on later is the same as other versions of Windows where you open a folder to view the contents of the CD-R disc, add files to the folder, and click the Burn to disc option.
+Adding files later is the same as other versions of Windows, where you open a folder to view the contents of the CD-R disc, add files, and click Burn to disc.
 You cannot save over existing files or delete files using this option.

 Using third-party CD burning software

 If you use third-party software to burn files to a CD, make sure to check the options before burning the CD to make sure the software does not close the CD.
 Some software asks if you want the CD-R to be closed after burning the files.
-Other software does not ask this question, but instead uses the options or preferences, usually in the program's File menu or Edit menu.
-Be sure to check the software you use, if not the built-in Windows burning software, to make sure the close CD option is not checked or selected before burning files to the CD-R.
+Other software does not ask this question, but instead uses the options or preferences, usually in the program's file menu or edit menu.
+Be sure to check the software you use to make sure the close CD option is not checked or selected before burning files to the CD-R.